 The lessons in modules 1, 2 and 3 are accessible for students as young as 11, and have been successfully tested with these age groups.
 But the lessons contain enough material to engage and challenge older learners too - its up to the teacher to use the elements of the lessons that are suitable to the age group they are teaching.

 The XinaBox hardware ecosystem is used to deliver the curriculum.
 The ease of building circuits with our hardware means that novel digital instruments can used in each lesson without draining valuable learning time.
 The hardware is an enabler, rather than a central part of the lessons: students use hardware because of the outcomes it enables, rather than as an end unto itself.

 Two examples of the sorts of digital instruments learners will build

 The cost of delivering the curriculum varies depending on the number of students that you intend to reach, which modules you want to deliver, and the number of classes that share the kit.
 The cost is 100% capex: no subscriptions, renewals or consumables.
 The hardware has proven to be very durable in classrooms so can be reused year-after-year.
 Calculated over 3 years the per student cost can approach just 20USD.
 And participating schools have unlimited access to the learning materials.
 Finally, bear in mind that the hardware is useful across the curriculum, spreading the cost base over more learning time and subject areas.

 And with XinaBox you are guaranteed that the hardware will still be relevant in 5 years time: as long as computer circuits are a feature of the digital world the XinaBox system will remain the easiest way to build circuits in a classroom.
 As new sensors / technology is released it is easy to integrate them into the ecosystem.

-Interested in finding out more about XinaBox?
+If you are interested in finding out more about XinaBox: